LOADING ...

 they got big, and I talking about clams in

 feet, they get dangerous.
-I'm talking about
+I'm about real

 dangerous.
-I ain't talking about under the
+I ain't about sitting under the

 you.

-discover America, Columbus or something, standing
+discover America, like Columbus or something,

 or asleep.
 And you're for America and the